Helioviewer-Project/helioviewer.org-docker/README.md

 ## Configuration

-By default, this environment assumes you want to run and make this environment available on `localhost`.
-To change this, set the environment variable `HV_HOST` i.e. `HV_HOST=localhost`.
+Configuration is made via the `.env` file.
+By default this is set to bind and run everything on localhost.
+You can change this by editing `.env`

 # Testing
 For contributors to this environment, you can write tests to verify that the